-Dr. Donnell Butler is the Managing Director of College Initiatives at Together Education.
-His work focuses on identifying and enhancing individual characteristics and institutional actions that improve college student access and success.
-Most recently, he served for seven years as the Senior Associate Dean for Planning and Analysis of Student Outcomes at Franklin & Marshall College (F&M).
-He is a Pahara-Aspen Education Fellowship alumnus and member of the Aspen Global Leadership Network.
+Donnell has over 15 years of research and practice experience in identifying and enhancing individual capabilities and institutional actions that improve college student access and success.
+Most recently, he co-led the Next Generation Initiative, as the senior associate dean for planning and analysis of student outcomes at Franklin & Marshall College (F&M).
+He is a Pahara-Aspen Education Fellow and member of the Aspen Global Leadership Network.